MartinBlackburn/Better-Reset/README.md

 (warning, this make the page VERY large)

 **comparison/index.html**
 This has tables of each element and their CSS properties across each browser.
-With rows highlighted where there are differences.
+Only rows with differences will be displayed, as anything that is the same accross browsers doesn't need to be "reset".

 **reset/betterReset.css**
 This will be the new reset, worked out from the comparison tables.